What is NRM?

 Natural Resources Adelaide and Mount Lofty Ranges

-Natural Resources Adelaide and Mount Lofty Ranges is the agency that delivers a diverse range of programs and projects on behalf of the regional NRM board and Department of Environment, Water and Natural Resources for the Adelaide and Mount Lofty Ranges NRM region.
+Natural Resources Adelaide and Mount Lofty Ranges is the agency that delivers a diverse range of programs and projects on behalf of the regional NRM board and the Department for Environment and Water for the Adelaide and Mount Lofty Ranges NRM region.